Jkutkut/Xun-GuiTos/README.md

 ### v0.3:
 - v0.3.1:
     - Added basic logic of the FSM.
-    - Added sh file to find the IP of the Raspberry using brute force and foreing wifi.
+    - Added sh file to find the IP of the Raspberry using brute force and foreign wifi.
+    - Logic added to start the game with a petition.
 - v0.3.0:
     - Creation of player fully implemented on NodeRed.
     - Work on NodeRed bugs in code.